 The O*NET Database is in compliance with the mandate that all federal agencies collecting occupational information use the Standard Occupational Classification System

-(SOC).
+external site (SOC).
 The O*NET Database uses the basic 6-digit numerical coding structure of the SOC as its framework, adding a 2-digit extension (sequentially numbered beginning with ".01") to differentiate unique O*NET occupations within the SOC system.
 To learn more, see O*NET-SOC Taxonomy.

 The O*NET Database of occupational information is continually being updated and is available as a download from our O*NET Database page.
 The database is available in several formats, including text, Excel, and SQL.
 These files can be converted by developers and skilled database users to any database format.
 Information from the O*NET Database is also available as a web service at O*NET Web Services.